 Assessment is an interactive and collaborative process from which flow carefully negotiated interventions.
 These can be delivered by a range of personnel and supported by an educational psychologist.

 Interventions can be focused on changes to the environment, reducing barriers to teaching and learning, and identifying appropriate strategies to support young people.

 The focus of training and development is to support staff, parents or carers and others to develop their knowledge, skills and understanding.
 This can be through individually tailored training packages, or national training programmes.
 Training is often designed and delivered in collaboration with other services.

 The aims of research and project work are to identify and develop best practice, eg:

 Every school has a named educational psychologist who visits the school on a regular basis, and contact can be made with the psychologist through school staff.
 In addition, informal enquiries are welcome from parents/carers and young people, or with parental permission from anyone professionally involved with the child or young person.
-You will find a copy of the 'Request for Involvement' form and a diagram demonstrating the request for involvement process in PDF format from the 'Related Downloads' section of this page.
+You will find a copy of the the request for involvement process in PDF format from the 'Related Downloads' section of this page.

 For further information, contact the Team at:

 Education, Leisure and Housing, Orkney Islands Council, Council Offices, Kirkwall, Orkney, KW15 1NY.